 So, let’s talk about pie crusts for a bit and then you can watch the video so I can show you exactly how I shape my pie crust and give tips for the best crust ever.

-Tips For Making This Easy Pie Crust Recipe:
+Tips For Making Pie Crust:

 Do you get nervous when it comes to making a pie crust?
 Well, calm those fears, there is no need to scared.
 Let’s do this together!